vatesfr/xen-orchestra/docs/concurrency.md

 ### 3. Snapshot removal

 When it's done exporting, we'll remove the snapshot.
-Note: this operation will trigger a coalesce on your storage in the near future.
+Note: this operation will trigger a coalesce on your storage in the near future (a coalesce is required every time a snapshot is removed).

 ## Concurrency